dvon/cgbk/lessons/Transformations (Part 2).md

 to implement the scaling and translation transformations introduced in the previous lesson.
-We'll see also that it's possible to represent the cumulative effect of a series of transformations with just one 4x4 matrix.
-Then we'll redo the previous lesson's third example, using matrix multiplication in the vertex shader code.
+We'll see also that it's possible to represent the cumulative effect of a series of transformations with just one $4 \times 4$ matrix.
+Then we'll redo the
+previous lesson's third example, using matrix multiplication in the vertex shader code.